 Breakfast is offered free of charge to all students.
 Breakfast begins at 7:35 AM.
+Breakfast must be retrieved before arriving to homeroom.

 Lunch

 St. Helen School has a closed school lunch program.
 All students must remain on the campus grounds for lunch.
 The Mad River School Food Service provides hot lunches daily.
 Mad River School Food Service uses an electronic lunch card that can be paid for weekly, monthly or whatever is convenient for the parent.
 If paid by check, make payable to Mad River Local Food Service or money can be added to the account online.
 Cash is no longer accepted for lunch money.
 Detailed explanation of the lunch program can be found in the initial Family Envelope.
 Reduced and free lunch rates are available to families who qualify.
 Applications can be obtained upon request from the school office.